JCGlez93/Predicting_FIFA_players_value/README.md

 - I created another file called bonus where I used dummy variables and created a better machine learning algorithm.\
 - Feel free to use it as template for other projects

+## **To Do**

+- Better explore the player position as it will probably improve the understanding of the model
+- The raw data gives you 3 positions , ideally you should take 1 and improve the model.

 ## **Thanks and contact info**